abpframework/abp/docs/en/Local-Event-Bus.md

 ### Inside Entity / Aggregate Root Classes

-[Entities](Entities.md) can not inject services via dependency injection, but it is very common to publish events inside entity / aggregate root classes.
+[Entities](Entities.md) can not inject services via dependency injection, but it is very common to publish local events inside entity / aggregate root classes.

-**Example: Publish an event inside an aggregate root method**
+**Example: Publish a local event inside an aggregate root method**

 ````csharp
 using System;